nmelihsensoy/LbryDot/README.md

 2022-01-08 00:00:00 | 9
 2022-01-09 00:00:00 | 5

-### Translation

-Section will be added.

-### Color Template

-Section will be added.

 ### Development

 After cloning or downloading the repository, open `src/LbryDot.sln` file with your IDE.
 Visual Studio 2019 or more is recomended.
 IDE will handle .NET version problems and automatically install the nuget packages.

 ### Build & Distribution

-#### Building for Development

-Select 'Debug' configuration and press Build.

-#### Building for Distribution

-Select 'Relase' configuration and press Build.

-#### Distribution

-After the building process.
-Run `release` script in your Powershell.
-It will automatically create portable and installable versions in Release folder.